 Pasta ca’ Muddica or Pasta with Breadcrumbs, another classic example of cucina povera, or making do with what you have.
 Some enjoy this dish with anchovies but I prefer plain breadcrumbs and, of course, extra cheese on top!

 Pasta with breadcrumbs or “pasta ca’ muddica” as we call it in Sicilian.
-This is peasant food at it’s best.
-All you need is leftover bread, spaghetti, lots of olive oil and grated cheese.
-That’s all!
+This is peasant food at it’s best!
+All you need is leftover bread, spaghetti, olive oil and grated cheese.

-This is the perfect dish to make on those nights when you’re in a hurry, as long as you have some bread lying around.
-I have visions of my mother grating all of her bread on your typical box grater whenever she needed fresh breadcrumbs for her meatballs or this pasta.
+This is the perfect dish to make on those nights when you’re in a hurry, As long as you have some day old bread lying around, you’re all set to go!
+I have visions of my mother grating her bread by hand on your typical box grater.
+Especially on Sundays when she needed fresh breadcrumbs for her meatballs!

-I have seen variations of this dish which include anchovies (we never liked them!), hot pepper flakes, garlic, pine nuts and even raisins.
-So you can vary the recipe according to your taste, but in our house we stick to the traditional breadcrumbs and cheese.
+Several variations of this dish are possible.
+Some include anchovies (we never liked them!), hot pepper flakes, garlic, pine nuts and even raisins.
+So you can definitely vary the recipe according to your taste.
+But in our house we stick to the traditional breadcrumbs and cheese.